GheisMohammadi/WhistleNewsBackend/README.md

 ## Tests

-for test coverage of test (94.9%) you can use following commands:
+For do testing, you can use following commands:

 ```bash
 $ go test ./test/api